everythingeverywhere/lab-spring-gateway/workshop/content/exercises/02-simple-route.md

 Now, let's create a route that when a request is made to the Gateway at `/get` the request gets sent to `https://httpbin.org/get`.
 We will include a filter to add the request header `Hello` with the value `World` to the request before it is routed.

-In in `src/main/java/gateway/Application.java` import `Bean`, `RouteLocator`, and `RouteLocatorBuilder`.
-Place them below the other import statements.
+In in `src/main/java/gateway/Application.java` import `Bean`, `RouteLocator`, and `RouteLocatorBuilder` underneath the other import statements.

 ```editor:insert-lines-before-line
 file: ~/gs-gateway/initial/src/main/java/gateway/Application.java